 1What are High Beta Conditions?
 In finance, high beta means high volatility risk.
 Per SonarMD, high-beta describes chronic conditions that can rapidly deteriorate without patients realizing it.
 This can lead to serious complications that require ER visits, hospitalizations, even surgery.
 High-beta conditions have highly variable per capita costs, a big part of which is treatment with expensive specialty medications.
 Such drugs can help prevent expensive flares and emergency care, but the trade-offs make managing high-beta conditions challenging.

 To understand how SonarMD improves patient care, remember the 3C’s: Connect, Calculate, and Coordinate.

 The program alerts the care coordination team to contact the patient.
-Patients are alerted only if the score, or score changes against benchmarks, show that they are at risk for a sudden decline in condition.
+Patients are alerted only if the score changes against benchmarks show that they are at risk for a sudden decline in condition.
 This way, SonarMD can help coordinate care between patients and their specialists when needed.
 By ensuring that there are timely interventions, they can avoid costly emergency care and optimize quality of care.

 So, who benefits?